-Memorial Student Center

-personalized John Roberts

-ring ordered before Nov.30

-TIL AFTER

-DON'T PAY FOR IT

-and perhaps to Nixon as well, corrected by voting a bill for impeachment."
-An article in Thursday's The

-Impeachment, in Kilpatrick's opinion, would put a final halt to the hostile atmosphere surrounding the President and Watergate.
-He said, "Trials are finite.
-The day would come when the Senate at long last voted to convict or acquit.
-In one ultimate tick of the clock on the Senate floor, it would be all over.

-"His one chance to salvage

-Kilpatrick cautioned against
+An effort at outright impeachment would create

+political convulsions that would

+polarize the electorate and tear

+However, Kilpatrick acknowledged last Thursday

+the firing of Watergate

+prosecutor Cox and deputy

+Attorney General Ruckelhaus

+along with the resignation of Attorney General Richardson

+and two missing Watergate

+tapes has not halped the

+his administration, it seems to

+me, now lies in submitting his

+conduct to the formal

+a misunderstanding of his call,

 "I am not urging or predicting

+that two-thirds of the Senate

+vote for conviction and removal

+from office.
+I am saying,

 simply, after long and sad reflection, that the House of

 Representatives should perform a service to the country,

+and perhaps to Nixon as well,

+by voting a bill for im-

+Impeachment, in Kilpatrick's

+opinion, would put a final halt

+to the hostile atmosphere

+surrounding the President and

+Watergate.
+He said, "Trials

+are finite.
+The day would come

+when the Senate at long last

+voted to convict or acquit.
+In

+one ultimate tick of the clock on

+the Senate floor, it would be all

-In an October column, Kilpatrick said, "A judgement on this President must be left not to the Senate in a tumultous hour, but to history, and to the ages.
+Kilpatrick said, "A judgement

+on this President must be left

+not to the Senate in a tumultous

+hour, but to history, and to the

+drift along much longer."

 Sportlite'

 Marco Sportlite will be

 aired at 7 p.m. today on

 highlighting Marshall's

 17-14 victory over Toledo.